 A minimum of two technicians are required for each plant diversity sampling team.
-It is mandatory that one technician have experience with the identification of plants - preferably in the habitats found at the site where measures will be made, be able to use a dichotomous key, and have experience identifying plant specimens in the lab with a dissecting microscope and associated tools.
+It is mandatory that one technician have experience with the identification of plants - preferably in the habitats found at the site where observations will be made, be able to use a dichotomous key, and have experience identifying plant specimens in the lab with a dissecting microscope and associated tools.
 At each site this technician must be able to identify most of the species in the field.

 It is important that careful attention be paid to the person responsible for identifying plants in the plot.
-This is important because unknown plant species collected during the effort will be tracked by this identity (measuredBy), the unknown plant name, and the collection number.
+This is important because unknown plant species collected during the effort will be tracked by this identity (measuredBy) and the unknown plant name.
 If multiple botanists are identifying species within a single plot, a single botanist should be responsible for collecting unknown species.
-Or, botanists can be responsible for all of the species in a $100\text{m}^2$ subplot where the botanist (measuredBy) can be recorded on the datasheet.
+Alternatively, botanists can be responsible for all of the species in a 100m2 subplot where the botanist (measuredBy) can be recorded on the datasheet or handheld device.